 As always, see a podiatrist as he or she will assist in finding a regimen that suits you.
 A podiatrist can also prescribe you any needed medication.

-If you have any questions please feel free to contact our office located in Mesa, AZ.
+If you have any questions please feel free to contact our office located in Mesa and Phoenix, AZ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Causes, Symptoms, and Treatment of Poor Blood Circulation in the Feet

 It’s important to practice good foot care, and this is especially true of the elderly population.
 This may include checking the feet daily, and if this proves to be a difficult task, a family member may be able to help.
 Recent research has shown that it's beneficial to elevate the feet as much as possible, and this will enable the blood to circulate freely.
 The feet typically get larger as the aging process occurs, and a key element in having healthy feet is to choose shoes that fit properly and comfortably.
 Some of the foot problems that elderly people need to be aware of developing are fungal and bacterial conditions, and this can include athlete’s foot and warts.
 Prevention of these conditions and others such as corns, calluses, and ingrown toenails is imperative in maintaining good foot health.
 Please consider scheduling a consultation with a podiatrist for additional information on how to take care of elderly feet.